meglou752/SEM-Group-Project/README.md

 - Assigned Project Owner to Megan
 - Created a Discord Server for communication
 - Integrated Github with Discord for documentation
+- Set up Issues templates and milestones for the backlog/progress tracking